HomeOnMars/projektoOmnijo/rakontoj/Cx1_LaPerditaPrincino.md

 > This chapter is edited with ChatGPT in-between 2025-07-30 and 2025-08-01.
 > The first half (up until the emptying of the cocktail) is first written by me
 > and then edited with ChatGPT.
-> The second half was being re-written by me,
+> The second half is being re-written by me,
 > because ChatGPT-generated content is too crappy (see version history).
+> Actually, the first half is also over-edited by ChatGPT
+> to be so crappily generic.
+Fixes TBD.

 <!-- <blockquote>
   "People who live their entire life surrounded by mountains